-Parts of the dashboard are based on data and/or information compiled and provided by the Canadian Institute for Health Information (CIHI).
-However, the analyses, conclusions, opinions and statements expressed in the report are those of the authors and not necessarily those of CIHI.
+Parts of this material are based on data and/or information compiled and provided by CIHI and the Ontario Ministry of Health.
+The analyses, conclusions, opinions and statements expressed herein are solely those of the authors and do not reflect those of the funding or data sources; no endorsement is intended or should be inferred.